Dromediansk/ai-crew-collaboration/readme.md

-# Image Content Analysis with CrewAI
+# AI Crew Image Content Analysis

-This project demonstrates an AI-powered analysis system for restaurant management interfaces using CrewAI.
+This project demonstrates an AI-powered analysis system based on the provided image using CrewAI.
 It employs multiple AI agents working together to analyze, suggest improvements, and create user stories for UI/UX enhancement.

 ## Features